kushagra-sage/Evidence_Chain_System/README.md

 This system ensures **end-to-end integrity** of digital evidence, providing a **transparent, tamper-proof, and court-ready platform** for the modern justice system.

 ---

-Do you want me to also **add a frontend interaction example** (like how JavaScript is used for file uploads, hash verification popups, or live chart updates) so it’s clear why JS is included?